 As part of our strategic sourcing effort, ITW employs several practices to ensure our supply chain is managed efficiently and responsibly.

-Efficient Distribution and Storage.
-In addition to local sourcing, we leverage various planning tools to periodically review our supply networks and identify the most efficient logistics routes, methods and warehousing strategies that meet or exceed customer expectations.
-This data-supported approach enables ITW and its businesses to optimize distribution and storage patterns, resulting in improved freight routes, less packaging waste and reduced carbon emissions and environmental impact.
-Each year, ITW has made progress in streamlining our distribution activities for a more efficient approach.
+Efficient Distribution and Storage: We leverage various planning tools to review our supply chain networks and identify the most efficient logistics routes, methods and warehousing strategies that meet or exceed customer expectations.
+This data-supported approach enables ITW businesses to optimize distribution and storage patterns, resulting in shortened freight routes, less packaging waste and reduced carbon emissions and environmental impact.
+Each year, ITW makes progress toward such sustainable improvements to our distribution activities.

 Sustainable Materials: We focus our efforts on sourcing more environmentally friendly and sustainable materials for our products.
-Each year, we increase the volume of recycled materials used in our operations where functionality allows.
-For example:
+Every year, we strive to increase the volume of recycled materials used in our operations where functionality allows.

 Sourcing Our Minerals Responsibly

-As a leader in both practice and policy, ITW is committed to taking necessary actions to ensure our supply chain utilizes tin, tantalum, tungsten and gold (commonly referred to as 3TG) only from certified conflict-free sources.
+ITW is committed to being a leader in both policy and practice to ensure our supply chain utilizes tin, tantalum, tungsten and gold (commonly referred to as 3TG) from only certified conflict-free sources or those working toward certification.
 These actions are consistent with Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act and follow the international framework provided by the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
-We work to continuously improve our processes and engagement with suppliers with respect to responsible sourcing.
+We apply a continuous improvement approach to our responsible sourcing processes and engagement with suppliers.

-In addition, while cobalt and mica are non-regulated minerals, some ITW divisions are reporting on these minerals as well.
-ITW actively engages in several industry consortiums, including the Responsible Minerals Initiative (RMI) and the Automotive Industry Action Group’s (AIAG) Responsible Materials Working Group (co-chair), providing thought leadership to help improve approaches in this area.
-In 2021, ITW joined Drive Sustainability’s Drive+, a group of automotive tier-1 suppliers focused on accelerating sustainable supply chains in the automotive sector.
+ITW actively engages in several industry consortiums, including the Responsible Minerals Initiative (RMI) and the Automotive Industry Action Group’s (AIAG) Responsible Materials Working Group (co-chair), providing critical thought leadership and research to help improve approaches in this area.
+ITW also participates in Drive Sustainability’s Drive+, a group of automotive tier-1 suppliers focused on accelerating sustainable supply chains in the automotive sector.